svalenti52/Duelling_Idiots/README.md

 Chapter 17.
 A Walk in the Garden

+    Don't know where the title came from on this one.
+    Consider the unit square with one side placed along the x-axis, aligned with the [0, 1] segment.
+    Select two random real numbers, one from the range [0, 1], the other from the range [0, pi].
+Label the first random number 'x' and the second 'ang'.
+Locate x on the x-axis (along one side of the unit square) and then take the line segment at an angle of ang at x, terminating where it intersects with the other edge of the unit square.
+The length of the resulting segment is the item of interest.
+Generate 100,000 of these random pairs (x, ang) and form a histogram of the counts of the segments lengths (show the PDF and CDF).

+    Associated file: garden.cpp

 Chapter 18.
 Two Flies Stuck on a Piece of Flypaper - How Far Apart?

 Chapter 19.
 The Blind Spider and the Fly